telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 		>note When browsing to the Telerik.Web.UI assembly in the context of a WebSite Project, Visual Studio will always add a GAC reference if it finds the same version of the Telerik.Web.UI assembly.

-	1. Use the Convert To Telerik project menu item available under the Telerik -> Telerik® UI for ASP.NET Ajax menu in Visual Studio*.
+	1. Use the Convert To Telerik project menu item available under the Telerik -> Telerik® UI for ASP.NET AJAX menu in Visual Studio*.

-		*Available when the Visual Studio Extensions feature has been selected during Telerik® UI for ASP.NET Ajax install.
+		*Available when the Visual Studio Extensions feature has been selected during Telerik® UI for ASP.NET AJAX install.

 ## An unhandled exception has occurred.
 [A][control type] cannot be cast to [B][control type]